 In 2018, Cyber Monday takes place on November 26.

-Which day you choose to shop depends on where you want to do your shopping.
-Black Friday sales take place inside physical stores as well as online, and sales are for just about everything.
+Which day you focus on depends on where you want to do your shopping.
+Black Friday sales take place at physical stores as well as online, with sales for just about everything.

 What Can You Get in These Sales?

-The appeal of Black Friday and Cyber Monday sales is that almost every retailer participates, meaning that the variety of things you can find is staggering.
+The appeal of Black Friday and Cyber Monday sales is that almost every retailer participates.
+This means the variety of items you can find is staggering.

 PCs and PC Parts

-Game Consoles & Bundles
+Game Consoles and Bundles

 Track Black Friday Ads

-Black Friday Tips to Keep in Mind
+Black Friday Tips to Keep In Mind